• Skip to main content

 • Investment & Earning

-The capitalism economy works on the profit motive.
-Non-interference by the government in the economic life of the economy made the capitalist economic system as the unplanned economy.
+The capitalist economy works on the profit motive.
+Non-interference by the government in the economic life of the economy made the capitalist economic system an unplanned economy.

 With the passage of time, many changes took place for sustainable growth and pure capitalism is not present in the world.

-Today with the changed scenario, capitalism economy is present in the leading countries like America, Canada, England, France, Japan and western countries of the world.
+Today with the changed scenario, a capitalist economy is present in leading countries like America, Canada, England, France, Japan and western countries of the world.

 Now, in the world economy, different nations have different economic systems.
-Russia and China have socialism economic system and America, France, England have capitalism Economic system where India is a Mixed economy.
+Russia and China have socialist economic systems and America, France, and England have capitalist Economic systems whereas India is a Mixed economy.

 The Economic upsurge in the USA provoked by war needs served to accelerate the process of concentration production and capital which is generally typical of capitalism.